Nutika16/TodoList/README.md

 Enter a task in the input box and click the "Add Task" button to add the task to the list.
 Click on a task to mark it as completed.
 Click again to unmark it.
 Click the cross sign (×) next to a task to remove it from the list.

+## Contribution:
+Open-source contributions are welcome!
+Feel free to fork the repo, create new features, or improve the existing ones.